opendocsg/slw-judgments-backfill/2012_SGHC_129/report.md

 49     If preventive detention was to be ordered, the Defence submitted that ten years was an appropriate starting point.
 They also submitted that Rosli’s period of remand since 1 November 2008 should be taken into account.
 Accordingly, any sentence for preventive detention should be for less than ten years.

-50     The Defence relied in particular on _Public Prosecutor v Perumal s/o Suppiah_ [2000] 2 SLR(R) 145 (“ _Perumal_ ”).
+50     The Defence relied in particular on _Public Prosecutor v Perumal s/o Suppiah_ <span class="citation">[2000] 2 SLR(R) 145</span> (“ _Perumal_ ”).
 The first paragraph of the headnote states:

  The respondent pleaded guilty and was convicted on a charge of voluntarily causing hurt with a dangerous weapon and a charge of drug consumption.
 The respondent had a lengthy history of previous convictions since 1979.
 He had a total of 17 convictions for a variety of assault offences, including an offence of culpable homicide not amounting to murder, theft offences and drug related offences.
 He was also admitted to drug rehabilitation centres on three occasions and had been placed under drug supervision on four previous occasions.

 51     The district judge there declined to impose preventive detention and imposed a sentence of seven years’ imprisonment and six strokes of the cane for the two charges.
 On appeal by the prosecution, the High Court imposed preventive detention for ten years.
 As mentioned above, the Defence had submitted that Rosli’s history did not involve any violent crime, unlike that of the accused person in _Perumal_.

-52     The Defence acknowledged that in _Public Prosecutor v Raffi Bin Jelan and another_ [2004] SGHC 120, the High Court had imposed 20 years’ preventive detention, but they submitted that the facts there were different and, in particular, the court there had concluded that the accused was incapable of being rehabilitated, which they submitted is not the case for Rosli.
+52     The Defence acknowledged that in _Public Prosecutor v Raffi Bin Jelan and another_ <span class="citation">[2004] SGHC 120</span>, the High Court had imposed 20 years’ preventive detention, but they submitted that the facts there were different and, in particular, the court there had concluded that the accused was incapable of being rehabilitated, which they submitted is not the case for Rosli.

 53     The Prosecution stressed that there was a high risk of re-offending as Rosli lacked remorse, a point not disputed by the Defence.
 It is worth noting, however, that the Defence submitted that the risk of re-offending is confined to non-violent crimes.